isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 <br>a.
 The claimant must first appoint an arbitrator on or before the date of its request for arbitration.

 <br>i.
 If there is more than one claimant, then all the claimants should make the appointment by agreement.

-<br>ii.
-The claimant or claimants must inform the respondent(s) of the appointment and state the appointed arbitrator together with the notice of arbitration.<br>
+ii.
+The claimant or claimants must inform the respondent(s) of the appointment and state the appointed arbitrator together with the notice of arbitration.

 <br>b.
 The respondent must then appoint an arbitrator after the receipt of the request for arbitration.

-<br>i.
-Again, if there is more than one respondent, all the respondents need to make or agree to the appointment by agreement.

-<br>ii.
-The respondent must inform the claimant or claimants of the appointment. <br>
+i.
+Again, if there is more than one respondent, all the respondents need to make or agree to the appointment by agreement. ii.
+The respondent must inform the claimant or claimants of the appointment.

 <br>c.
 Finally, the two appointed arbitrators on both sides will then get together and appoint the third arbitrator, who will be the presiding arbitrator.